Non-equilibrium diagrammatic approach to strongly interacting photons: Application: Electromagnetically induced transparency

-In summary, the nonlinear Feynman rules outlined here partially compensate the unphysical tendency of the bosonized atoms to bunch together with the photons.
-As long as the number density of excited atoms is small compared to that of the ground state, saturation effects of the atomic medium can be neglected and no further selection rules have to be implemented.
+In summary, the nonlinear Feynman rules outlined here partially compensate the unphysical tendency of the bosonized atomic excitations to bunch together with the photons.
+As long as the number density of excited atoms is small compared to that of the ground-state atoms, saturation effects of the atomic medium can be neglected and no further selection rules have to be implemented.
 While this restriction to the selection of diagrams might seem complicated to enforce consistently, we will see that it actually simplifies the Feynman diagrams.
+To avoid confusion, we will label all atomic states and explicitly show all couplings to external sources in every graphical representation of a Dyson equation.